1st Quarter 2019 Economic & Market Review

 Economy and the Federal Reserve

-Despite an uptick in the first quarter, US interest rates remain low by historical standards.
-Interest rates rose for short-term U.S. Treasury securities in the first three months of 2018, in concert with the Fed’s interest rate hike in March.
-The yield on the 10-year U.S. Treasury note also rose compared to its yield at the end of the year.
-The yield on the 3-month U.S. Treasury bill increased to 1.73% by quarter-end, up 34 basis points from its year-end level, and the 10-year U.S. Treasury note yield ended the first quarter of 2018 at 2.74% vs. 2.40% on 12/31/17.
-For the first quarter, the Bloomberg Barclays U.S. Aggregate Bond Index (representing investment grade U.S. bonds) returned -1.5% (+1.2% for the prior 12 months); the Bloomberg Barclays Long Credit Index was down -3.8% (+6.2% for the prior 12 months) and the Bloomberg Barclays U.S. Aggregate Corporate High Yield Index returned -0.9% (+3.8% for the previous 12 months).
+US interest rates remained low by historical standards.
+However, market concern over possible future Fed interest rate hikes along with the economic slowdown and a possible future recession was reflected in an inverted yield curve during the Q12019 (i.e. for certain maturities, short term yields were higher than longer term yields).
+Interest rates fell for short-term U.S. Treasury securities in Q12019, given the Fed’s intention to pause rate hikes in 2019.
+One-year Treasury yields fell by 23 basis points to 2.40%; however, the yield on the 10-year U.S. Treasury note fell by 28 basis points to 2.41%.
+The yield on the 3-month U.S. Treasury bill fell to 2.34% by quarter-end, down 8 basis points from the prior quarter-end.
+For the first quarter, the Bloomberg Barclays U.S. Aggregate Bond Index (representing investment grade U.S. bonds) increased 2.9% (4.5% for the trailing 12-months); the Bloomberg Barclays Long Credit Index was up 7.9% (4.6% for the trailing 12-months) and the Bloomberg Barclays U.S. Aggregate Corporate High Yield Index returned 7.3% (5.9% for the trailing12 months).

 About the Author